 3. Miter Saw

-When you need to make a fancier cut than is possible with a circular saw, a miter saw is the tool you need.
+When you need to make a fancier cut than is possible with a circular saw, a miter saw is a tool you need.
 This machine makes beveled and mitered cuts while also combining the two functions to make “combination cuts” possible.
 In the hands of an expert, nothing makes more accurate cross-cuts than a miter saw.

 An easy-to-read angle gauge and intuitive locking mechanism to lock your blade in place are the most important things to look for when purchasing a miter saw.
 Beginners may benefit from choosing one of the many models with preset detents at 0 degrees, 15 degrees, 22.5 degrees, 30 degrees, and 45 degrees in either direction to make lining up common cuts easier.